 What is so special about this white concrete column on Telegraph Hill?
 This landmark is actually erected for and named after Lillie Hitchcock Coit, a wealthy supporter of the San Francisco firefighters.

-You can book for a guided tour to see the Tower and the art murals that surround this 210-foot icon.
+You can book a guided tour to see the Tower and the art murals surrounding this 210-foot icon.
 The view from the observation deck is a true sight to behold.
 From here, you’ll see the city’s stunning waterfront.

 19. Visit the Yerba Buena Gardens

-The wholeness of the Yerba Buena Gardens is an example of an excellent use of public space.
+The wholeness of the Yerba Buena Gardens is an example of excellent use of public space.